Juniper/libxo/encoder/rtoon/rtoon-spec.md

 list-instance lines, for arrays of records that stay uniform (or monotonically widening) in shape.

-### 1.1 Comments, blank lines, and operations
+### 1.1 Comments, blank lines, and instructions

 These are checked before the six data-line kinds above, at any indentation, in any context (inside a container, a list, mid-instance - anywhere a line can appear):

 - **Comment**: a line whose first non-whitespace character is `#`.
-The entire line is ignored - it is not data, not an operation, and contributes nothing to structure (in particular, it does not count as content for the purposes of Section 3/4's "is this container/list empty" lookahead).
+The entire line is ignored - it is not data, not an instruction, and contributes nothing to structure (in particular, it does not count as content for the purposes of Section 3/4's "is this container/list empty" lookahead).
 - **Blank line**: a line containing only whitespace (or nothing at all).
   Also ignored, same as a comment.
-- **Operation**: a line whose first non-whitespace character is `@`.
+- **Instruction**: a line whose first non-whitespace character is `@`.
   This is not data - it is a directive telling the decoder how to process what follows, distinct from all six data-line kinds.
-The general operation mechanism is intentionally left underspecified here: future work will add operations such as "replace", "merge", "activate", "deactivate", "delete", and others, for use cases beyond a single self-contained document.
-This spec defines exactly one operation today (Section 1.2, `@version`); a decoder encountering an operation it doesn't recognize SHOULD treat it as an error rather than silently ignoring it, since operations (unlike comments) are meant to change how the rest of the document is read.
+The general instruction mechanism is intentionally left underspecified
+  here: future work will add instructions such as "replace", "merge", "activate", "deactivate", "delete", and others, for use cases beyond a single self-contained document.
+This spec defines exactly one instruction today (Section 1.2, `@version`); a decoder encountering an instruction it doesn't recognize SHOULD treat it as an error rather than silently ignoring it, since instructions (unlike comments) are meant to change how the rest of the document is read.

-### 1.2 The `@version` operation
+### 1.2 The `@version` instruction

-Every RTOON document is expected to begin with a version-declaration operation, before any other content:
+Every RTOON document is expected to begin with a version-declaration instruction, before any other content:

 ```
 @version 1.0.0